mamallama/universal-disco/README.md

-== Using Devise to update Communicant-app,
+Using to update Communicant-app,
 Adding Stripe for payments,
+Devise for login

 To-Do list includes:
 updating to Rails 5
 Better UI